-Five years ago we conducted an arc flash evaluation on the west coast for one of the largest food factories (of its type) in the world.
-Almost a million square feet and nine main transformers supplying up to 30MVA of power!
+We conducted an arc flash evaluation on a factory, almost a million square feet and nine main transformers supplying up to 30MVA of power!

-Four of the nine main transformers fed to switchgears all located in the same room.
-The final report we issued identified large potential incident energies on each of the four switchgear.
+The final report we issued identified large potential incident energies on four switchgear.
 Not only was the main feed a high hazard but so was the entire switchgear fed off the main.
-The settings on each of the main devices were turned all the way up – there was no arc flash protection!
+The settings on each of the main devices were turned all the way up - there was no arc flash protection!

 Rozel engineers look at every setting during an evaluation - if you have high potential energy, we’ll ask, “how can we reduce this?”.
 In this facility’s case, we were able to find a remedy.
 Our recommendation was to change a setting on each of the four main breakers, lowering the arc flash boundary from over 40 feet to under 2 feet.
 We not only helped them lower available incident energy but we also confirmed that these settings would not affect running conditions of their downstream equipment.
 Imagine the damage an arc flash could do if it could cause second degree burns 40 feet away!
 People could be injured and equipment would be destroyed, shutting down production for a long time to come.
 In the case of this facility, a catastrophic fault on one switchgear would potentially take down four of the nine main switchgears.